Our Idiot Brother poster

 The inciting incident occurs at 10 minutes when Ned is released from prison after serving his sentence.
 He returns to the farm to find Janet has moved on with another man and won't let him have Willie Nelson, his beloved dog.
 His perfect world has collapsed..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Ned commits to getting his life together and begins staying with his first sister, Miranda.
+This shows the protagonist's commitment to Ned commits to getting his life together and begins staying with his first sister, Miranda.
 He chooses to enter their world of compromise and deception, though he doesn't realize what this means.
 The rotation through his sisters' lives begins., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False defeat: Ned's honesty causes a major blow-up with one of his sisters (likely Miranda's career setback or Liz's marriage conflict escalating).
+Of particular interest, this crucial beat False defeat: Ned's honesty causes a major blow-up with one of his sisters (likely Miranda's career setback or Liz's marriage conflict escalating).
 The stakes raise—his presence isn't just inconvenient, it's actively destructive.
 His sisters begin to turn against him., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 67 minutes (75% through) represents the emotional nadir.
 Here, All three sisters reject Ned completely, blaming him for ruining their lives.
 He loses his last place to stay and is left with nothing—no home, no dog, no family support.
-The "death" of his relationship with his sisters and his hope of belonging in their world., indicates the protagonist at their lowest point.
+The "death" of his relationship with his sisters and his hope of belonging in their world., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 78% of the runtime.
 Revelation/synthesis: Ned realizes (or his sisters realize) that his honesty exposed real problems that needed addressing.
 The sisters' lives, while disrupted, are actually more authentic now.
 Ned understands he doesn't need to change—they do.
 Decision to retrieve Willie Nelson and reclaim his identity., demonstrating the transformation achieved throughout the journey.